-- (1) Subject to the other provisions of this Act, a member shall hold office for a period of three years from the date of appointment and may be re-appointed for a further like period. - (2) The members shall elect a chairperson from amongst themselves. - (3) The office of a member shall become vacant if- - (a) the member has been absent without reasonable excuse from three consecutive meetings of the Committee of which the member has had notice; - (b) the member dies; - (c) the member is adjudged bankrupt; - (d) the member becomes mentally or physically incapable of performing the duties of a member of the Committee; or - (e) the member is convicted of an offence under any other written law and sentenced therefor to imprisonment for a term exceeding six months.
+- (1) Subject to the other provisions of this Act, a member shall hold office for a period of three years from the date of appointment and may be re-appointed for a further like period. - (2) [subparagraph (2) deleted by section 18(b)(i) of Act 16 of 2022] - (2) The office of a member shall become vacant if- - (a) the member has been absent without reasonable excuse from three consecutive meetings of the Committee of which the member has had notice; - (b) the member dies; - (c) the member is adjudged bankrupt; - (d) the member becomes mentally or physically incapable of performing the duties of a member of the Committee; or - (e) the member is convicted of an offence under any other written law and sentenced therefor to imprisonment for a term exceeding six months.